 4 to create an enabling environment for ICT equipment manufacturers to consider the local design and manufacture of equipment in developing countries;

-5 to develop and improve the mutual recognition of C&I test and results mechanisms and data analysis techniques between different regional testing centres;
+5 to develop and improve the mutual recognition of C&I test and results;

-6 to work together to combat counterfeit equipment using nationally and/or regionally established conformance assessment systems;

-7 to evaluate the risks and costs of lack of conformity with acceptable international standards, especially in developing countries, and to share the necessary information and recommendations on best practices, in order to prevent losses,
+6 to evaluate the risks and costs of lack of conformity with acceptable international standards, especially in developing countries, and to share the necessary information and recommendations on best practices, in order to prevent losses,

 invites eligible organizations under Recommendation ITU-T A.5

-in collaboration with the Director of BDT and the Director of TSB, in accordance with Resolution 177 (Rev. Busan, 2014), on C&I, to work on building the capacity of developing countries in C&I testing, including training.
+in collaboration with the Director of BDT and the Director of TSB, in accordance with Resolution 177 (Rev. Dubai, 2018), on C&I, to work on building the capacity of developing countries in C&I testing, including training.

 ________________